Find and customize your RSS feed URL structure.

 - To find the built-in or custom domain for your site (shown in green above), see Step 1.

 - To find the page slug (shown in red), see Step 2.

 Note: Your URL will have more characters if you add categories or tags.

 Step 1 - Find your site name or domain

 If you don't have a custom domain, you'll use the site name from your built-in Squarespace URL.
 If you have a custom domain, you can use either the custom domain or your built-in Squarespace site name.

 In general, we recommend you use your built-in domain.
 This is more reliable, as any domain changes or errors won't affect the RSS content.
-Typically your visitors won't see the URL; for podcasts, for example, the URL won't be listed on iTunes or visible to subscribers.
+Typically your visitors won't see the URL; for podcasts, for example, the URL won't be listed on Apple Podcasts or visible to subscribers.

-To find your built-in and custom domains, open the Domains panel.
-Depending on your plan:
+You'll find your built-in and custom domains in the Domains panel.
+Open the Domains panel.